-- The number three thing they try to do is use the court system as their sword.
-They’re going to file as many motions as possible, litigate as much as possible and make you spend as much money as possible.
+Expect the narcissist to file as many motions as possible, litigate as much as possible, and make you spend as much money as possible.
 Overall, they just want to make your life miserable by dragging you through the court system.

-- The fourth thing they try to do in a divorce is actually kind of related to number three but it’s its own separate category and that is they try to obstruct you from everything.
+Expect the narcissist to try to obstruct you from everything.
 They’re not going to provide the discovery that they’re supposed to.
-They’re just going to make you work for everything.
-As part of that, you’re going to end up having to file motions to compel and again, you’re going to have to be running up your attorney’s fees.
-They’ll even have court orders and they’re not going to obey them.
+They’re going to make you work for everything.
+As part of that, you’re going to end up having to file motions to compel.
+This, in turn, will run up your fees.

 Now that I’ve scared the crap out of you, here’s what to do about it.

 They want you to lose your cool.
 They want to get under your skin.
-As soon as you allow them to do that, they’re already winning.
-And now, whatever manipulation it is that they’re trying to pull on you: it’s working.
+As soon as you allow them to do so, they’re winning.
+And then, whatever manipulation they’re trying to pull, it’s working.

 Sending you lots of white light as you journey through the process.